mtinti/download_data/CLUSTER_SUBMISSION_INSTRUCTIONS.md

 ## Overview

-The `submit_snakemake_cluster.sh` script runs the Snakemake workflow on the cluster using TMPDIR for downloads, then copies results back to the final `Downloads` directory.
+The `submit_snakemake_cluster.sh` script copies your entire project to TMPDIR (fast local disk), runs the Snakemake workflow there, then copies results back to your submission directory.

+## Prerequisites

+**Important**: Before submitting, ensure you have:
+1. Activated your conda environment with snakemake and aws-cli installed
+2. Configured your `config/config.yml` file with AWS credentials

+The script uses the `-V` flag to export your current environment variables to the compute node.

 ## Before Submitting